Kenneth Waltzer

-Kenneth Alan "Kenny" Waltzer (born 1942) is an American historian and educator, formerly director of the Jewish Studies program at Michigan State University (MSU).
+Kenneth Alan "Kenny" Waltzer is an American historian and educator, formerly director of the Jewish Studies program at Michigan State University (MSU).
 His research on the Buchenwald concentration camp has focused on the rescue of children and youths inside the camp and has included some notable findings.

 Background

-Kenneth Alan Waltzer was born on December 23, 1942, in New York and graduated from Harpur College at Binghamton University.
+Kenneth Alan Waltzer was born in New York and graduated from Harpur College at Binghamton University.
 He then earned a PhD in history from Harvard University.

 Career

 Waltzer has been affiliated with MSU since 1971, when he was appointed to the faculty and went there to help build their residential college in public affairs.
 During his career, he has served as dean and associate dean of MSU's James Madison College, and as director of MSU's general education program in the arts and humanities.
 He was awarded a State of Michigan Excellence in Teaching Award in 1990 and MSU's Outstanding Undergraduate Teacher Award in 1998.
 Waltzer helped build MSU's Jewish Studies and study abroad program in Israel during the 1990s.
 After a hiatus during the Second Intifada due to security concerns, Waltzer helped persuade MSU to reinstate the study abroad program in Israel in 2006.